The spectra of finite 3-transposition groups: Introduction

 As a consequence of work by Fischer \cite{Fi71} and later Cuypers and Hall \cite{CuHa95} all diagrams for all finite $3$-transposition groups are known.
 In this paper we give the eigenvalues and spectrum of (the adjacency matrix of) each such diagram.

-Of particular importance are the minimal eigenvalues, always a negative integer.
-One result is that for given $-t$ the possibilities for $3$-transposition groups with minimal eigenvalue (greater than or) equal to $-t$ are limited.
+Of particular importance are the minimum eigenvalues, always a negative integer.
+One result is that for given $-t$ the possibilities for $3$-transposition groups with minimum eigenvalue (greater than or) equal to $-t$ are limited.
 Miyamoto \cite{Mi96} first observed a connection between $3$-transposition groups and compact Griess subalgebras found within vertex operator algebras.
 Particularly relevant for this paper is the work of Matsuo \cite{Ma03,Ma05}.

 The complement of the diagram is the \announce{codiagram} or \announce{commuting graph}.